SalimSalimi/VueJsCourse/README.md

 - When creating a new component on VueJS with Webpack, we have to wrap that component on a root view element (a div for example).
 So, the component must be on a template AND on a root component.

+### Folder Structure for the Components

+It's a good practice to separate the components on different subfolders.
+First, it's good to make "components" on the "components" folder.
+And inside, create other subfolders and organize them depending of utilisation.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.